 car on blurry road

 In recent times, running petrol or diesel company cars has become increasingly expensive for the family business.
-With electric vehicle (EV) technology being embraced by all the main manufacturers together with the government encouraging the purchase of EVs with attractive corporation tax relief and low Benefits in Kind (BiK), now could be the right time to consider a switch.
+Electric vehicle (EV) technology is being embraced by all the main manufacturers and under the Labour government encouragement is expected to continue as part of the ‘net zero’ agenda.
+The purchase of EVs are favoured by the tax system with attractive (25%) corporation tax relief and low Benefits in Kind (BiK).

 Previously, as well as overcoming some of the practical challenges, there have been valid concerns over the resale value due to uncertain battery life and quickly outdated technology.
-But, as maximum ranges and performances improve alongside government incentives, the adoption of EV technology for a family business is worth considering.
+The UK government’s ban on the sale of new petrol and diesel cars is seemingly to be accelerated back to 2030, so change is coming.
+Maximum EV ranges and battery-life performance continue to improve alongside efforts to roll out the availability of charging points, such that the adoption of EV technology for a family business is worth considering and the question may become when rather than if.

 The larger purchase cost and lack of choice of models available are no longer overriding issues.
 All mainstream manufacturers provide EV options with ever improving refinement, maximum range, and performance.

-As well as technology improvements continuing to drive down the purchase price of EVs, until at least April 2025 there is also a real financial incentive.
-In the first year, the total cost of a new EV is 100% deductible against company profits for corporation tax purposes, lowering the overall bill by 19% for a family company that has taxable profits.
-This is due to a rise from 2023 to 25%, therefore the financial saving is an attractive feature.
+As well as technology improvements continuing to drive down the purchase price of EVs, there is also a real financial incentive.
+In the first year, the total cost of a new EV is 100% deductible against company profits for corporation tax purposes, lowering the overall bill by 19 - 25% for a family company that has taxable profits.
+The initial financial saving remains an attractive feature.

 Acquiring a new EV through a family company means that the cost of a value write down is carried by the company rather than the individual.
 Therefore, purchasing a new EV for use by a family member, through the family company, could prove to be a smart financial move.

-Running an electric vehicle doesn’t magically remove all running costs.
-Vehicles driving higher mileage are capable of running up sizeable energy bills.
+Running an EV doesn’t magically remove all running costs, though EVs do have fewer moving parts than traditional vehicles.
+Vehicles driving higher mileage are capable of running up sizeable energy bills and sourcing relevant mechanical assistance can be an issue.
 Still, you can expect considerable cost per mile savings compared to petrol and diesel cars and there’s good news on the depreciation and lease cost front too.

 For more information, visit our Business lifecycle.